Chris Sheridan (writer)

 Christopher Sheridan (born September 19, 1967) is an American television writer, producer, and occasional voice actor.
-Born in the Philippines, Sheridan grew up in New Hampshire.
-He attended Gilford High School, where he decided that he wanted to become a writer.
-After graduating from Union College, he moved back to his home, where he worked at several short-term jobs before relocating to California to start his career.
-His first job came in 1992 when he was hired as a writers' assistant for the Fox sitcom Shaky Ground.
-Following that, he was hired as an assistant on Living Single, a Fox sitcom, where he was eventually promoted to writer.
-He stayed with the show until its cancellation in 1998.

-After the show was cancelled and Sheridan became unemployed, he began writing for the animated television series Family Guy.
-Although initially skeptical, he accepted the job as he did not have other options.
-Sheridan was one of the first writers hired, and has continued to write for the show through its eleventh season.
-For his work on Family Guy, he has been nominated for five Primetime Emmy Awards, a British Academy Television Award, and has won a DVD Exclusive Award.
-Sheridan has also written episodes of Titus and Yes, Dear.
-He has one daughter.
+He was the showrunner of the SyFy/USA Network series Resident Alien.

 Early life

 Christopher Sheridan was born on September 19, 1967, in the Philippines.
 He grew up in New Hampshire and attended Gilford High School.
 While there, Sheridan discovered he enjoyed writing, but had not considered a career in it.
 After graduating from the school in 1985, Sheridan went to Union College, where he majored in English and took every creative writing class available.
 After he met a person who had written a screenplay, Sheridan decided that he wanted to have a career in screenwriting.

 After receiving his college degree in 1989, Sheridan returned to his home.
 He held various jobs, including substitute teaching, bartending, and working in his father's variety store.
 Sheridan eventually decided that if he wanted to establish a career, he had to relocate, so he moved to California in 1992.
-Sheridan stayed at a friend's house, and as he did not own a cell phone, he used a payphone located on Sunset Boulevard to call interested employers.
+Sheridan stayed at a friend's house, and used a payphone located on Sunset Boulevard to call interested employers.